Featured Comment:

 How I Developed This Recipe

-It’s incredibly easy and fast to make, capturing the essence of what made me fall in love with sesame dressing in the first place!
+It’s really quick and easy to make, and it captures the essence of what first made me fall in love with sesame dressing!

 Ingredients You Will Need